 How to cut a hole to mate up with what’s inside your project box.

 THE PROBLEM — You’ve made the electronics part of your project, and now need to cut a hole in your project box so you can plug in the USB cable.
 But how do you know where to cut?
 Unless the box is transparent, you can’t see exactly where the USB socket hole should be.
+There is a short (2:40) video of this post here.

 The usual way is to measure the internal position of the USB socket when the PCB is fully in the box (not always possible) and transfer the measurements to the outside of the box.
 You have to be able measure and mark accurately.